jee00609/AWS_Foundational/개념 모음/Amazon EC2.md

 Which AWS services can host a Microsoft SQL Server database?
 (Select TWO.)

 -> **Amazon EC2** & **Amazon Relational Database Service (Amazon RDS)**

+### NO.266
+Which Amazon EC2 instance pricing model can provide discounts of up to 90%?

+-> Spot Instances